medtagger/MedTagger/backend/docs/introducing_new_tools.md

     # Your NewToolsLabelElement should also have __init__ and __repr__ methods.
 ```

 ### Step 3.
-Performing alembic migration
+Preparing alembic migration

-After introducing new model to our database we need to update it.
-Please refer to [this](changing_database_models.md) tutorial to learn how to do that.
+After introducing new model to our database we need to update its structure.
+Please refer to
+[this](changing_database_models.md) tutorial to learn how to do that.

 ### Step 4.
-Methods for adding new label
+Functions for adding new Label

 #### Step 4.1 Repository

-Create a method in `medtagger/repositories/labels.py` that will create a new `db_session` and add your NewToolLabelElement.
+Create a function in `medtagger/repositories/labels.py` that will create new 'NewToolLabelElement' using
+`db_session`.
 Please refer to other examples in the same file.

 #### Step 4.2 Business

-Create a method in `medtagger/api/scans/business.py` that will call method you have created in the last step.
+Create function in `medtagger/api/scans/business.py` that will call function you have created in the last
+step.
 Please refer to other examples in the same file.

-Now search for `add_label_element` method in the same file.
-As you can see this method handless adding new label elements by the tool that the label was made with.
-Please add your tool and the method that will be responsible for creating such label.
+Now search for `add_label_element` function in the same file.
+As you can see this function handles adding
+new Label Elements by the Tool that the Label was made with.
+Please add your tool and the method that will
+be responsible for creating such Label.

-If your tool requires some additional validation.
-Please write the validation method and add it to `validate_label_payload` in `medtagger/api/scans/business.py`.
+If your Tool requires some additional validation, please write the validation function and add it to
+`validate_label_payload` in `medtagger/api/scans/business.py`.

 #### Step 4.3 REST Service

-As you can see in `medtagger/api/scans/service_rest.py` we do already have endpoint that adds new label for given scan.
-What is now important is to define a schema that will ensure that whatever JSON representation of a label made with your tool is correct.
+As you can see in `medtagger/api/scans/service_rest.py` we do already have endpoint that adds new Label for
+given scan.
+It is important to define a schema that will ensure that whatever JSON representation
+of a Label made with your Tool is, it is correct.

 To define a schema proceed to `medtagger/api/scans/serializers.py`.
-As you can see we have defined a schema for every `LabelElement` and we are actually telling that our new `LabelElement` can be one of the following types:
+As you can see, we have defined a schema
+for every `LabelElement`:

 ```python
 elements_schema = {